venturecommunism/react-app/README.md

 or cURL:

     curl https://raw.github.com/venturecommunism/react-app/master/install-server.sh | /bin/bash

-Install like other Elixir projects (TODO: Elixir documentation)

-To use the Server side, install Datomic (TODO: document this)

-(TODO: Document mix.compile and mix phx.server)

 Then create a database by uncommenting the relevant part at the bottom of peer.js (inside deps/datomic_gen_server/priv/datomic_gen_server_peer/src/datomic_gen_server/peer.clj) and commenting out most of the rest above.